Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

-I love social media, but it can affect our mental health and be a dangerous distraction from our real problems.
-Here are signs that social media is affecting your mental health and what to do about it.
+I love social media, but it can be a dangerous distraction from our real problems.
+Here are 5 signs that social media is affecting your mental health and what to do about it.

 When we post a picture that we really like we get those social media butterflies.
 An hour later we check back to find that our image only has a few likes…delete.
 I’ve done it.
 You’ve done it.
 We are all guilty, and yes it is a sign that social media is affecting your mental health.
 The higher the likes and follows, the higher our confidence.
 Basing our self-perception on someone double tapping their thumb, the majority who are strangers is not good.
 It only gives us short term gratification which makes us reliant on posting to boost our self-esteem.
 Social media is not the root cause of our insecurities, but it has the power to emphasize our already existing ones.
 Social media is not a platform to measure your success, likability, and attractiveness.